mirego/ekiden/host/README.md

   ```

 ### Copy Files
 Still from your local machine, copy a few files from this repository.
-The `.env` contains the secrets for the runner (see `.env.example` for a template)
+The `domain.crt` file is the certificate required to access the VM registry.
+The `.env` contains secrets for the runner (see `.env.example` for a template).
+An ssh key is also installed on the host to facilitate the connection to the VM.

+Those values can all be found in 1Password’s `Shared - GitHub Actions SHR` vault.

   ```
   $ scp .zshrc admin@<HOST_IP>
   $ scp .vimrc admin@<HOST_IP>
+  $ scp domain.crt admin@<HOST_IP>
   $ scp launch.sh admin@<HOST_IP>:vm
   $ scp .env admin@<HOST_IP>:vm
+  $ scp id_rsa admin@<HOST_IP>:.ssh
+  $ scp id_rsa.pub admin@<HOST_IP>:.ssh
   ```

 ### Install Tools